Excel-DNA/ExcelDna/Package/ExcelDna.AddIn/readme.txt

   Any option is fine _except_ "Disable all macros without notification."
 * If Excel starts but you get a message saying "The file you are trying to open, [...], is in a different format than specified by the file extension.", then there is a mismatch between the bitness of Excel and the add-in being loaded.
-* For any other problems, please post to the Excel-DNA group at https://groups.google.com/group/exceldna.
+* For any other problems, please post to the Excel-DNA group at https://groups.google.com/forum/#!forum/exceldna.

 Uninstalling
 ------------
-* If the ExcelDna.AddIn NuGet package is uninstalled, the <ProjectName>-AddIn.dna file will be renamed to "_UNINSTALLED_<ProjectName>-AddIn.dna" (to preserve any changes you've made).
-If the project won't be used as an Excel add-in and may be deleted.
+* When the ExcelDna.AddIn NuGet package is uninstalled, the <ProjectName>-AddIn.dna file will be renamed to "_UNINSTALLED_<ProjectName>-AddIn.dna" (to preserve any changes you've made).
+If the project won't be used as an Excel add-in this file may be deleted.

 ===============
 Sample snippets